ihm-software/iHMSDNetworkTools/docs/Invoke-Speedtest.md

 ## PARAMETERS

 ### -Worldwide
-Searchs all servers for closest locations.
+Searches all servers for the closest locations.
 Default is USA only.

 ```yaml